ovh/docs/pages/platform/ai/training_tuto_07_train_rasa_chatbot/guide.en-gb.md

 [Rasa Open source](https://rasa.com/docs/rasa/)

-If you want to see how the model is created and train it with AI Notebooks please follow this tutorial
+If you want to see how the model is created and train it with AI Notebooks please follow this tutorial.

 [How to create and train a rasa chatbot](https://docs.ovh.com/gb/en/publiccloud/ai/)